dradisavljevic/LisPrime/README.md

 modular-multiplicative-inverse.lisp -> For given e and totient parameters returns the their modular multiplicative inverse.
 Used in the RSA implementation.

+string-to-bytes.lisp -> Given a string, returns list of charater codes for each of the strings characters

 prime-numbers.lisp -> Lisp file that holds collective implementation of all the functions mentioned above.